1234567Yang/Anti-GoGuardian/README.md

 '''
 seemed not work. the link of the page did not change.
 I do not know how to see if the website elements have been changed so the code did not work 100%.
 If anyone could help me, please just send me a email or creat a pull requests.
+By the way, I am not good at JavaScript, I just learned some beginner code and my English is my second language, so there may be some gramma mistakes in this file, you can start a issues if you found one.
 <br>
 Thank you.